Azure/azure-sdk/docs/general/design.md

 **Unsafe conditional requests** (e.g. POST, PUT, or DELETE)

-These are typically used to prevent losing updates in an optimistic concurrency scenario, i.e. I've modified the cached value I'm holding, but don't update the service version unless it hass the same copy I've got.
+These are typically used to prevent losing updates in an optimistic concurrency scenario, i.e. I've modified the cached value I'm holding, but don't update the service version unless it has the same copy I've got.
 These return either a success or a 412 error status code, indicating the value was modified, to indicate to the caller that they'll need to retry their update if they want it to succeed.

 These two cases are handled differently in client libraries.
 However, the form of the call is the same in both cases.
 The signature of the method should be:

 {% highlight text %}
-client.<method>(<item>, conditions)
+client.<method>(<item>, requestOptions)
 {% endhighlight %}

-For example, it is common to use a conditional get operation to handle caching situations (get the item, but only if not modified since the last time a synchronization was performed).
-In this case, you might write the following:

-{% highlight javascript %}
-var item = await client.getItem(oldItem, conditions = MatchConditions.IfNotModified)
-{% endhighlight %}

-Here, the `oldItem` model contains a reference to the `ETag` value.
+The `requestOptions` field is a type `HttpRequestOptions` in typed languages that provides additional options (such as additional headers) to the HTTP requres.
+Where possible, the `ETag` value will be retrieved from the old items that is passed into the method.
 The form of the method will be modified based on idiomatic usage patterns in the language of choice.
 In cases where the `ETag` value is not known, the operation cannot be conditional.

-In addition to the `MatchConditions` enumerated type, the library developer can add a boolean operator that is set to `true` to establish the condition.
+The library developer can add a boolean operator that is set to `true` to establish the condition.
 For example, use one of the following boolean names instead of the `conditions` operator:

+* `onlyIfChanged`
-* `onlyIfMatches`
+* `onlyIfUnchanged`
 * `onlyIfNotPresent`
 * `onlyIfPresent`

 In all cases, the conditional expression is "opt-in".

 The return value from a conditional operation must be carefully considered.
-For safe operators (e.g. GET), return the original value as you normally would from a non-conditional operation if a `Not Modified` result is received.
+For safe operators (e.g. GET), return a `Response<T>` from the conditional request.
+However, throw an error if the `Value` is accessed, since there is no value in the body to reference.
 For unsafe operators (e.g. PUT, DELETE, or POST), throw a specific error when a `Precondition Failed` or `Conflict` result is received.
 This allows the consumer to do something different in the case of conflicting results.

 {% include requirement/SHOULD %} accept a `conditions` parameters (which takes an enumerated type) on service methods that allow a conditional check on the service.